HomeSustainabilityDecoding Product Labels: How to Tell If a Product Is Sustainable?

 Does the claim about the product seem over the top?
 If it sounds too good to be true, it might not be.
 Even companies with a commitment to making green products are limited by what people will pay in a competitive marketplace and modern production.

-The sad truth is that a company can say what they want, but that doesn’t make it true.
+The sad truth is that a company can say what it wants, but that doesn’t make it true.
 If the business makes a claim, it should be able to back up that claim with specific details rather than generalizations.

 Green products are a sound investment for the future of the planet.
 However, it doesn’t do you much good if you can’t verify that they’re sustainable.
 Use these four steps, and you’ll be on your way to becoming a sustainable products connoisseur.